 It took me 5 minutes to download the app, fill out the details required (Drivers licence information and Tax file number) and verify my account.
 They said it might take 10 business days, but it only took 4 days before my snazzy, fluorescent orange card turned up in the mail.

 Keen to test out my snazzy little card, I carried it in my hot little hands down to the shops to make a transaction.
-I’m still a bit behind the times and don’t use Apple pay, Google pay or even Retina-scan-palm-reader-DNA-sample pay that Amazon is apparently working on.
-So I cued up with a handful of blueberries and brandished my card – awkwardly waiting the few moments that the card reader took to process its first transaction.
+I was still a bit behind the times and didn’t use Apple Pay, so I queued up with a handful of blueberries and brandished my card – awkwardly waiting the few moments that the card reader took to process its first transaction.

 Up then neatly categorized this purchase as ‘Home’ since I bought it from a grocery store, and it was automatically tagged as groceries.
 Which is close enough.